tigrouind/AITD-tools/README.md

 ## Instructions
 - Copy PAK files to GAMEDATA folder
 - Run PAKExtract (all PAK files in GAMEDATA folder are extracted)
-- Export backgrounds or floors as SVG (optional)
+- Export backgrounds as PNG, floors as SVG or update entries in the archive (optional)

 You can also drag and drop a single file into PAKExtract executable